SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > ⭐️ **End Effect**
 >
 > At the end of each of their turns, the bloodlord can take 10 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way
+This damage can't be reduced in any way.

 > ☠️ **Advance!
 (Villain Action 1)**
 >